Semicolonstartingtexts/conversationhubstandards/standards.md

 An initiation and confirmation, Focus and…, Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Untrack…

-Set System Commands

-Build a set with/from… called/named/as…, Build an empty set called/named/as…, Save what I have stacked as a set called/named/as…, Add the phrase/phrases… to the set named/called…, Add the phrase/phrases…, Add that to the set…, Add that to the set named/called…, Remove the phrase/phrases… from the set named/called…, Remove the phrase/phrases…, Remove that from the set…, Remove that to the set named/called…, Stack the … set…, Unstack the set…, Swap sets for the … set…

 Communication System Commands

 Send a message to…, Replay the last message…, Reply with…

+Sets System Commands

+Build a set with/from… called/named/as…, Build an empty set called/named/as…, Save what I have stacked as a set called/named/as…, Add the phrase/phrases… to the set named/called…, Add the phrase/phrases…, Add that to the set…, Add that to the set named/called…, Remove the phrase/phrases… from the set named/called…, Remove the phrase/phrases…, Remove that from the set…, Remove that to the set named/called…, Stack the … set…, Unstack the set…, Swap sets for the … set…

 First Aid System Commands